 German P.O.W.
 Camp Token - Sagan

-This unassuming uniface P.O.W. camp token was an acquisition with two other Notgeld coins of Germany, only one of which I was interested in.
+This unassuming uniface WWI P.O.W. camp token was an acquisition with two other Notgeld coins of Germany, only one of which I was interested in.
 That is until I looked into the attribution and history of this token and of the Camp at Sagan.
 Today the town of Zagan is a now part of Poland, before 1945 it was part of Germany (Silesia).
 This uniface coin, value 10, shows the legend "KREIGSGEFANENLAGER *SAGAN*" (literally: "war captured camp"), there was also a value 5 Pfennig token issued of the same style.
 Sagan again became the site of another German POW camp in WWII.